soulslike-routing/sl-derive-ds1-location/README.md

-# SL-Derive Template
+# Sl-Derive - DS1 current location
 ## Abstract
-Template repo, for creating user-supplied wasm-functions for the soulslike-routing project.
+Example repo, showing the gist of how user-supplied wasm-functions can be created for the soulslike-routing project.

-Also includes a small webapp for testing purposes, where you can check, if your derive function works / does what you think it does relatively easy.
+This example covers a `deriveCurrentLocation` function for Dark Souls: Remastered.

 ## About derive functions
 So called derive functions are supplied by the user when modeling a game.